Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Multi-Policy Discount, Safe Driver Discount, Good Student Discount, Military Discount |

 Vermont is an at-fault state.
-What does at-fault mean?
+But what does at-fault mean?

 According to Vermont’s modified comparative negligence rule, drivers are only entitled to compensation if they bear less than 51% of the blame for the collision.